cloudfoundry/bbs/doc/defining-lrps.md

 See description of [Volume Mounts](common-models#volumemounts-optional)

+##### `PlacementTags` [optional]

+A set of tags that will be used to schedule the LRP on specific cells.
+An LRP will only be placed on a cell if the tags in the LRP's `PlacementTags` are exactly the same as the tags advertised by the given cell.

+For example:
+- An LRP with the placement tags ["tag-1"] will match only a cell advertising ["tag-1"].
+It will not match a cell advertising ["tag-1", "tag-2"] or [].
+- An LRP with no placement tags will only match a cell advertising no tags.

 #### Container Limits

 ##### `CpuWeight` [optional]

 To control the CPU shares provided to a container, set `CpuWeight`.
 This must be a positive number between `1` and `100`, inclusive.
 The `CpuWeight` enforces a relative fair share of the CPU among containers.
 It's best explained with examples.
 Consider the following scenarios (we shall assume that each container is running a busy process that is attempting to consume as many CPU resources as possible):

 - Two containers, with equal values of `CpuWeight`: both containers will receive equal shares of CPU time.
 - Two containers, one with `"cpu_weight": 50` and the other with `"cpu_weight": 100`: the later will get (roughly) 2/3 of the CPU time, the former 1/3.

 ##### `DiskMb` [optional]

 A disk quota applied to the entire container.
 Any data written on top of the RootFS counts against the Disk Quota.
 Processes that attempt to exceed this limit will not be allowed to write to disk.

 - `DiskMb` must be an integer >= 0
 - If set to 0 no disk constraints are applied to the container